Restraining Orders: Protection and Legal Steps in Florida

 Finances can be a significant source of stress in any relationship, and unfortunately, it is also one of the primary causes of divorce.
 One of the most common financial issues that can lead to divorce is the inequities in contributing to marital income, debts, or net worth.
 Having all the financial information on the table is crucial for a fair and reasonable financial settlement.
 Hiding assets or financial details can be a red flag for financial fraud in divorce.

-For many people, financial trouble is a major source of stress in their lives.
-As debt accumulates, it can cause stress within relationships and lead to a breakdown in communication and trust, in addition to reduced financial stability.
-According to a recent survey by the American Institute of CPAs (AICPA), 54% of Americans believe that having a partner with significant debt is one of the top reasons for considering divorce.
+For many people, debt is a major source of stress.
+As debt accumulates, it can cause friction in relationships and lead to a breakdown in communication and trust, in addition to reduced financial stability.
+According to a National Debt Relief survey reported by CNBC (2023), 54% of Americans say a partner with debt is a reason to consider divorce.
 [4]

 This statistic is further supported by the 2019 U.S. Census Bureau report, which states that household debt has increased significantly over the last two decades, making debt a major factor in failed marriages.